facebook/flow/docs/02-underscore.md

 var keys: any = obj.length !== +obj.length && _.keys(obj),
 ```

 At the time of writing, there are five examples of this pattern in use.
-Fixing them brings down our error count to just three outstanding issues.
+Fixing them brings down our error count to just two outstanding issues.

 ## Final nits